lunafoxfire/satisfactory-docs-parser/README.md

 # Satisfactory Docs Parser

 This is a package for parsing the `Docs.json` file provided by the developers of the game [Satisfactory](https://www.satisfactorygame.com/) into a format easily consumable by those interested in developing tools for the game.
-This `Docs.json` file can be found at `<your-satisfactory-directory>/CommunityResources/Docs/Docs.json` and contains metadata about the items, buildings, recipes, etc found in the game.
+This `Docs.json` file can be found at `<your-satisfactory-directory>/CommunityResources/Docs/Docs.json` and contains metadata about the items, buildables, recipes, etc found in the game.
 This package aims to parse this file into a format both more human- and script- readable.

 # IMPORTANT!!